cstohlmann/oea-insights-module/pipeline/readme.md

 3. Refine data into ```stage2/Refined/M365/v1.14/(general and sensitive)``` and create lake and SQL dbs for queries.

 Notes:
+- The main pipeline currently takes about 1 hour to run, and will be significantly accelerated in coming updates:
+   * The first step (landing) takes ~1 minute to run.
+   * The second step (ingestion) takes ~53 minutes.
+   * The third step (refining) takes ~7 minutes.
 - Ingestion initially copies the data from ```stage1``` to ```stage2/Ingested```, except changes the file format from CSVs to Delta tables.
    * One of the later steps in the ingestion process, corrects and structures each module table's schema, as needed.
 - Data columns contianing personal identifiable information (PII) are identified in the data schemas located in the [module metadata.csv](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_catalog/Microsoft_Education_Insights/test_data/metadata.csv).